wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-infrastructure-services-implementation-guidelines.md

 - Define the address space for the virtual network.
 - Define the set of subnets and the address space for each.
 - For cross-premises virtual networks, define the set of local network address spaces for the on-premises locations that the virtual machines in the virtual network need to reach.
 - Create the virtual network using your naming convention.
-You can use the Azure Management Portal or the Azure Management Portal.
+You can use the Azure Management Portal <!-- deleted by customization or the Azure Management Portal -->.

 ## 6. Availability sets